edgelesssys/constellation/docs/docs/getting-started/install.md

 - Your machine is running Linux or macOS
 - You have admin rights on your machine
 - [kubectl](https://kubernetes.io/docs/tasks/tools/) is installed
-- Your CSP is Microsoft Azure or Google Cloud Platform (GCP)
+- Your CSP is Microsoft Azure, Google Cloud Platform (GCP) or Amazon Web Services (AWS)

 ## Install the Constellation CLI